Trump barrels into NATO summit, clashes with France's Macron

 Trump retorted, “'That's one of the greatest non-answers I've ever heard.
 And, that's OK.”

-Trump and his wife Melania later visited Buckingham Palace for a leaders’ reception hosted by the queen.
-Protesters could be heard chanting nearby.
-The Trumps earlier joined Prince Charles and his wife, Camilla, for tea at Clarence House, a British royal residence.© Copyright 2019 The Associated Press.
+After such exchanges, however, Trump gave Macron, along with Italian Prime Minister Giuseppe Conte, a ride in his armored presidential limo from the queen’s reception at Buckingham Palace to another gathering hosted by British Prime Minister Boris Johnson at No. 10 Downing St.© Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Login to comment